 - University business-related expenses, e.g., photocopying, faxing, etc., while the cardholder is in travel status.

 - University business meals, entertainment meals, and employee recruitment meals when the cardholder is or is not in travel status.
 To request reimbursement, the cardholder must submit State of Washington Invoice Vouncher when not in travel status (see 30.45), and submit a Travel Expense Voucher (TEV) when in travel status (see 95.20).

 - University business-related airfare purchased according to 95.07.
 NOTE: University travelers are to charge WSU business airfare to the department's CTA, whenever possible.
 See "Requirements" above.

 Cash access is not available on the card.

-Employees who have had a travel charge card cancelled for misuse are not eligible to receive travel advance payments for future University travel-related expenses.
+Employees who have had a travel charge card cancelled for misuse or nonpayment to the issuing bank are not eligible to receive travel advance payments for future University travel-related expenses.